 This collection of raw and edited footage of interviews of Newark, Delaware, area Afro-Latinas was created in Spring 2009 by students in a Women's Studies course (WOMS 410) at the University of Delaware.
-Included are Mini-DV tapes containing raw footage of the interviews and DVDs containing the edited interviews.

 Oral histories and images collected at the event, "Preserving the Past: Gathering History & Mementos of the New London Road / School Hill Community," Saturday, May 20, 2017.
 Established in 1867 as the first documented public school for African-American youth in the Newark (Delaware) community, the school and its surrounding property were also an important social and recreational meeting place for neighborhood residents.